-Apprenticeships in maternity services are available in England for Maternity Support Workers.
+Apprenticeships in maternity services are available in England for maternity support workers (MSWs).
 Midwifery Degree Apprenticeships also provide another route into becoming a midwife.

 What is an apprenticeship?

 An apprenticeship is a work-based training programme.
 It combines on-the-job training with a national recognised qualification.
 Tuition fees are paid by the employer or government funding and apprentices are paid a salary for their employment.
 Apprenticeship policy in the UK has encouraged a significant growth in apprenticeships in healthcare.

 - Learn more about the maternity support worker education, competence and career framework

 - Read our blog from June Mensah and Richard Griffin on the north-west London MSW Apprenticeship project

 - Read more about MSW careers

 - Read about MSW apprenticeships